Reproducible Medical Research with R

 Try It Out - This is an example to apply what you have learned

 Take what you have learned and try it yourself on your own computer.

-Challenge - take the next step and try a more challenging example.
+Take the next step, and try this more complicated example.

-Explore More - resources for learning more about a particular topic.
+Explore More - These are resources for learning more about a particular topic.